https://www.usmedia.nl/

 Another distinction between CUE and other clients is that CUE is a very technical client.
 For other clients, the code and the solution are less important, and the focus is mainly on design and user-friendliness.
 The code solutions are mainly viewed and assessed internally, and the client is presented with the endresult.
 This was different for this client, because we worked much more closely together on the code itself.

 We used the Hugo framework for this project, which is a static site generator written in Go.
 This framework uses Markdown for content and Go templates for HTML.
 It not only generates static pages making it very fast, but also allows for custom shortcode components that work via Markdown.
 This allowed us to easily create the blocks needed to display the content the way we wanted.
-Whe chose this framework because both the Us developers and the CUE developers are familiar with it, we have developed previous projects with it and they have a background in the Go language.
+Whe chose this framework because both the us. developers and the CUE developers are familiar with it, we have developed previous projects with it and they have a background in the Go language.
 While most of our clients prefer a CMS to enter their content, this client is very comfortable with writing Markdown, since they are developers themselves.

 We worked together with the CUE developers and a designer to come up with solutions for the different types of content.
 The code was checked internally and by the client.
 The importance of the commit message is also relevant here because, even though we and the client are both developers, we work on different parts of the site and in different coding languages.
 It was therefore important to clearly describe what a feature entailed and how to test it so that we could check and test each other’s code.